 The Catholic University's International Business and Trade Summer Law Program in Cracow will enroll up to 25 to 30 law students.
 Students will come predominantly from ABA-accredited law schools, although admission is open to Canadian, European and other foreign law students.
 U.S. law students from non-ABA accredited law schools are also eligible to apply if their home law school has been granted the power to confer the J.D. degree by the appropriate governmental authority in the unapproved law school’s jurisdiction, or if graduates of the non-ABA approved law school are permitted to sit for the bar examination in the jurisdiction in which the school is located.
 The Program also includes LL.M. students enrolled in CUA’s American Law Program and admits up to 20 Polish students from various law schools in Poland.

-An applicant must be in good standing and anticipate having completed one year of full- or part-time law school by Friday, May 16, 2014, to be eligible to apply.
+An applicant must be in good standing and anticipate having completed one year of full- or part-time law school by Friday, May 19, 2017, to be eligible to apply.
 Students from foreign law schools must have completed the equivalent of one year of legal study to apply.
 Prior to registration in the program, a letter must be received from the Registrar or Academic Dean’s office of the student’s home law school stating that the student is in good standing and eligible to participate.
-Applications will be accepted until Tuesday, February 25, 2014, or until the program reaches maximum capacity.
+The deadline to apply to the Cracow Summer Law Program has been extended.
 Completed applications will be processed upon receipt of the non-refundable $100 application fee.

 This program has been approved by the American Bar Association.
 However, each applicant's law school still has the discretion as to whether to accept the transfer of summer credits.
 Thus, it is each applicant's responsibility to obtain this information from his or her home law school.
 Acceptance of any credit or grade for any course taken in the program is subject to determination by the student's home school.